Growth-Art/mindthediscount.github.io/docs/pricing.md

 1. **New Users:**
    - Select a plan by clicking the **Select** button under the desired plan.
-   - If the plan includes a free trial, you won’t be charged until the trial ends.

 2. **Existing Subscribers:**
    - If you are already subscribed to a plan, you will see a green banner confirming your current plan (e.g., *"You are subscribed to the Pro plan"*).